VeyselGaziDuran/RandomUserGenerator/README.md

 # RandomUserGenerator

--This project includes a web application that engages and visually displays the user.
-It is represented by the separation of users from each other and is used in a modern way to display this data.
+-This project contains a web application that fetches and visually displays user information.
+Users are represented with randomly generated data, and a modern interface is utilized to display this information.